Overview

 Damage to the spinal cord is irreparable.
 Severe damage leads to serious, permanent impairment of function below the site of the injury.
 New approaches to treatment are desperately needed to improve the outlook for those affected.

-In this project, Professor Di Giovanni will build on an existing body of research from two world-leading labs to test different combinations of rehabilitation and treatment, assessing regeneration and recovery, and analysing genetic changes in the regenerating nerves.
+In this project, Professor Di Giovanni has built on an existing body of research from two world-leading labs to test different combinations of rehabilitation and treatment, assessing regeneration and recovery.

 About spinal cord injury